ASitnikov/howtos/Ubuntu-20.04-on-Hyper-V.md

 You may want to change boot order on "Firmware" tab after that.

-# Step 4.
+## Step 4.
 Install Ubuntu

 Power on the Virtual machine and when Ubuntu installer is loaded state that you're going to Install Ubuntu.

+> *Note: The following part is needed to format ext4 with parameter recommmended for Hyper-V installations by Microsoft (`-G 4096`).
+> I forgot to check how Ubuntu installer formats by default.

 Microsoft recommends to set number of groups to 4096 for ext4.
 It cannot be done from GUI.
 So press *Ctrl-Alt-2* to switch to console.
 Use *ubuntu* with blank password to login.